mooinglemur/zsmkit/README.md

 * Four playback slots (0-3)
 * Multiple simultaneous slot playback, with priority-based channel arbitration and automatic restore of state when higher priorities end playback.
 * "Master volume" control for each playback slot.
+* ZSM files with PCM tracks are now handled and their PCM data is played back

 These features are planned but not yet implemented
 * Callback from library into the application for loop/end notification